-There is no specific meaning or definition for the term dating as its purpose and applicability differ from a person to person.
-Commonly, dating can be defined as when two people irrespective of gender engage in an intimate relationship.
+There is no specific meaning or definition for the term dating as its purpose and applicability differ from person to person.
+Commonly, dating can be defined as when two people, irrespective of gender, engage in an intimate relationship.
 It could be a platonic relationship for some while a sexual relationship for others.
-It can be for a short term, long term, or a committed relationship, totally depends and varies on the individuals.
+It can be for a short term, long term, or a committed relationship, totally depends and varies.

 Types of Dating

 There are different types of dating based on the kind of relationship a couple is involved in.
-Some of the most trending and common types are;
+Some of the most trending and standard styles are;

 - Fun dating – dating for enjoyment.

 - Extramarital dating.

 Tinder is a geo-social networking and online dating application that allows individuals to anonymously look at other profiles, like, dislike, and ignore based on their photos, and often leads to physical dating in person when two people like each other.
 It works best for easy and quick hookups.

 Its fresh and fastest growing website available on the internet; the great thing about its website is it promotes interracial dating culture.
 Anyone can find one hundred percent genuine profiles on this platform, where you can find loyal partners easily.
 It’s a secure and trusted website so far @asianfriendly.com website is none like others without subscription charges.

 Hinge is another quite famous dating site where people get to know each other and start dating like-minded people.
 However, it mainly focuses on serious relationships.
 And it is best for those individuals who are seeking some real and serious relationship.

 Another successful dating site is eHarmony, which is primarily dedicated to people seeking long term relationships.
 The best thing about this site is, it offers stats on the marriages they’re responsible for. eHarmony works best for the passionate people seeking their future spouse.